 If you’re reading this, then it’s only been a few minutes from part 1 to part 2.
-It’s been six long months for me.
+It’s been nine long months for me.
 Let’s start where My leg and the Linville Gorge, part 1 left off.

 If you remember, the doctors affixed me with something called an external fixation.
 While effective, this thing was like a medieval torture device.
 I lived on the couch.
 I had to use a walker because my right foot was so sprained that I couldn’t move it.
 I stabilized myself over the walker and awkwardly pushed on the ground with my right foot until I skidded forward a few inches.
 It was slow, grueling work.

 Did you ever hit a rock with an aluminum bat when you were a kid?
 It turns your arm into a tuning fork.
 That’s a mistake you make exactly once.

 Imagine that tuning fork is screwed directly into your bones.
 Now imagine pinging that tuning fork on the base of your porcelain toilet when you go to pee.
 It’s an awful feeling and it happened all the time as I awkwardly inch-wormed my way into the bathroom.

 Because of the way the brace formed a triangle, I was forced to lay in the same position for weeks.
 This is what my leg looked like just before the fixation came out.
 Still, it’s better to have a bruised leg than no leg at all.

 After that, I had another surgery in Greenville, SC, where they removed the external fixation and installed an internal fixation.
 The surgeons used two plates and sixteen screws to correct my tibia and fibula breaks.
 I was in a soft cast for weeks more.